James Goldsmith

-Sir James Michael Goldsmith (26 February 1933 – 18 July 1997) was a French-British financier, tycoon and politician who was a member of the Goldsmith family.
+Sir James Michael Goldsmith (26 February 1933 – 18 July 1997) was a French-British financier and politician who was a member of the Goldsmith family.
 His controversial business and finance career led to ongoing clashes with British media, frequently involving litigation or the threat of litigation.

 In 1994 he was elected to represent a French constituency as a Member of the European Parliament.
 He founded the short-lived Eurosceptic Referendum Party in the United Kingdom, which became an early campaigner for opposition to Britain's membership of the European Union.

 Early life

 Born in Paris, Goldsmith was the son of luxury hotel tycoon and former Conservative Member of Parliament (MP) Major Frank Goldsmith and his French wife, Marcelle Mouiller, and younger brother of environmental campaigner Edward Goldsmith.
 Frank Goldsmith had previously changed the family name from the German Goldschmidt to the English Goldsmith.
 The Goldschmidts, neighbours and rivals of the Rothschild family, were a wealthy, Frankfurt-based, Jewish family that had been influential in international merchant banking since the 16th century.
 James's great-grandfather was Benedikt Hayum Goldschmidt, founder of the B. H. Goldschmidt bank and consul to the Grand Duke of Tuscany.
 James's grandfather was Adolphe Benedict Goldschmidt (1838–1918), a multi-millionaire who moved to London in 1895.